The very best places to experience Día de Muertos in 2026!

 Check the official Cancun Visitors Bureau for a schedule in October

-Caribbean Coast Details
+Caribbean Coast details

 ✈️ One of Mexico’s busiest and best connected airports is Cancun Airport.
 If your hotel doesn’t offer a free (or cheap) shuttle service then I highly recommend making use of a private transfer because cabs from the airport are extremely expensive and Uber is not permitted.
 You could, of course, rent a car, if you know you’ll be exploring around the region.